What is in each issue?

 - research, readings and activities for teachers that relate to student leadership concepts.

-The Teacher Module also includes advertising.
-The inclusion of advertising provides us with funds for developing the resources, but also to honour our promise of keeping the ezine and module free for teachers.
+The Teacher Module may include advertising.
+The inclusion of advertising provides us with funds for further developing the resources.

 |Issue 1, 2013